Brain Injury Program

 Due to the different rehabilitation needs that may exist, we may work with other specialists such as physicians, speech-language pathologists, occupational therapists, and physical therapist to facilitate your recovery.

 What to expect from the brain injury program

 In this program you will receive:

-- 40 to 60 cognitive-perceptual training sessions
+- Cognitive-perceptual training sessions

 - Counselling for you or your family, which will be tailored to support you emotionally and psychologically.
 This can include support in stress management, grief/loss, anxiety, depression, dealing with trauma and more.